Sylhet Government Polytechnic Institute

-Sylhet Polytechnic Institute (সিলেট পলিটেকনিক ইনস্টিটিউট) or SPI is a state supported technical academic institute located in Sylhet, Bangladesh.
-It was established in 1955 by the then East Pakistan (now Bangladesh) government.
+Sylhet Polytechnic Institute (সিলেট পলিটেকনিক ইনস্টিটিউট) or SPI is a state-supported technical academic institute located in Sylhet, Bangladesh.
+It was established in 1955 by the then Government of East Pakistan (now Bangladesh).
 It was named as Sylhet Polytechnic Institute in 1959.

 History

 In 1955, Ford Foundation established Sylhet Polytechnic Institute along with four other similar institutes at Dhaka, Rangpur, Bogra, Pabna and Barisal.
 At the beginning, SPI offered 3 years long courses, based on the syllabus of Oklahoma State University.
 The certificate issued by the then Technical Education Board was Associated in Engineering having provision to undergo Bachelor of Science courses in United States.
 Its formation and academic course history goes back to the birth of Ahsanullah Engineering College, which is now known as BUET.

 The campus of SPI was designed by Muzharul Islam and Stanley Tigerman.

-Campus View
+Campus

 Admission

 The minimum requirement for admission is Secondary School Certificate (SSC) or equivalent certificate with at least GPA 3.50 (65% marks) in average with minimum of GPA 3.50 in mathematics.